TheBIPM/SI-Reference-Point-generation-scripts/docs/GuideForDevelopers.md

 ## 3. Getting started

 The Application Programming Interface provides a set of predefined SPARQL queries to retrieve the information in the knowledge graph.
 The available calls are described below and in the Swagger interface at https://si-digital-framework.org/api-docs/swagger-ui/?urls.primaryName=SI%20REFERENCE%20POINT.
 They can be used to retrieve information about the units, prefixes, defining constants, related official decisions, and kinds of quantity.
+They also underpin the web interface.

 ### 3.1 Authentication and Authorization